MyrmoA/IceBreaker/README.md

 # IceBreaker
-The Social Mobile App that help you find common interest with the strangers around you.
-To help break that awkward momoent
+The Social Mobile App that help you find  the common interest and topic with the strangers or friends around you.
+To help to break that awkward moment